openstax/rap-spike-concourse/README.md

 ### Clone the Git repo

-    git clone git@github.com:openstax/rap-concourse-spike.git
+    git clone git@github.com:openstax/rap-spike-concourse.git

-This will download the code into a `rap-concourse-spike` directory.
-You will need to be in  the `rap-concourse-spike` directory for the remainder of the installation process.
+This will download the code into a `rap-spike-concourse` directory.
+You will need to be in  the `rap-spike-concourse` directory for the remainder of the installation process.

-    cd rap-concourse-spike
+    cd rap-spike-concourse

 ### Run the services with Docker Compose